UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Before installing your water filter, it is crucial to clear the under-sink space and verify which pipe is the cold water line.

 Never connect your water filter to the hot water supply line.
-Hot water can melt or degrade the delicate membranes and seals inside the filter cartridge, rendering the system useless and potentially causing leaks.
+Hot water can melt or degrade the delicate membranes and seals inside the filter cartridge, rendering the system useless and potentially causing severe leaks.

 Infographic showing core tools and prep items needed for an under-sink water filter installation.